Edmonton-Public-Library/LearningPass/README.md

 ## Hints for fields
 [x] The few the fields that are marked as required, the less chance the account will be rejected.
 [x] The library should decide what their minimal requirement is and set that in their ```config.json```.
 [x] Further refinement can be controlled in the ```partner.json``` file, depending on their ability to provide information.
-For example, if a partner can, and agrees to supply gender information, it has no impact on other organizations that have strict policies that forbid sharing such information.
+For example, if a partner can, and agrees to supply gender information, the server can treat it as required or optional without impacting other organizations.

 @TODO: Setup